 Tips to Afford Travel Luxury on a Budget

 For a budget traveler, luxury travel seems to be out of reach.
 Most of us don’t want to drill a hole in our pockets to taste the finer things while traveling.
 However, it cannot be denied that a few luxuries enrich your travel experiences.
-So, there is no harm in putting some time and effort to make “affordable luxury” a reality.
-From flying comfortably, staying in grand hotels to indulging in fine dining, and enjoying private tours – there is so much you can do to enhance your experiences.
+So, there is no harm in putting some time and effort into making “affordable luxury” a reality.
+From flying comfortably and staying in grand hotels to indulging in fine dining and enjoying private tours – there is so much you can do to enhance your experiences.
 Splurge on the aspects that give you maximum happiness.
 You can’t have it all.
-Decide what you consider luxury and what’s your desired level of extravagance.
+Decide what you consider luxury and your desired level of extravagance.
 Do some research, plan ahead, and try some tips & hacks to convert your budget trip into a luxury one without breaking the bank.

 Research is Crucial

 No pain, no gain.
-Without putting effort, you are not going to get results.
-If you want subsidized luxury, you have to put in lots of hours researching the various options, deals, offers, discounts, etc. The more you save, the more you would have to splurge on luxuries.
+Without putting in the effort, you are not going to get results.
+If you want subsidized luxury, you have to put in lots of hours researching the various options, deals, offers, discounts, etc. The more you save, the more you will have to splurge on luxuries.
 Check travel blogs/vlogs, browse the net, compare prices, reach out to fellow travelers & locals, talk to acquaintances, consult travel agents, follow travel influencers, read books/reviews, and so on.
 There are tons of information available all around you.
-Take everything with a pinch of salt as there are lots of myths circulated.
+Take everything with a pinch of salt as there are lots of myths circulating.
 If you want to get pampered within a limited budget, do thorough research before planning a trip.
-Options like Vacation Made Easy makes life much easier for travelers
+Options like Vacation Made Easy make life much easier for travelers

 Travel in Off-Season/Shoulder Season